p33chicago/P33-DEI-dashboard-project/web/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Updating math equations

+We use [KaTex](https://katex.org) to render math equations on the website using the <MathEquation /> component.
+See katex.org for [a list of available math symbols](https://katex.org/docs/supported.html).